NYC Mayor Bill de Blasio's presidential bid comes to an end

 "We are figuring out who we are," he said then.
 "There are American values we need to return to and fight for in order to achieve our greatest potential."

-On his campaign's first day, he dived into an insult match with President Donald Trump.
+On his campaign's first day, he dived into an insult match with Trump.

 "He's a con artist.
 I know his tricks.
 I know his playbook," the mayor said.

-Trump tweeted that de Blasio was "considered the worst mayor in the U.S."
+Trump tweeted at the time that de Blasio was "considered the worst mayor in the U.S."

 The Republican president said, "He is a JOKE, but if you like high taxes & crime, he's your man.
 NYC HATES HIM!"